wdiaz/Project-Prototyping/src/Interview/README.md

-# A whiteboard interview question
+# A Whiteboard Interview Question
 This is a question I was asked on a job interview.
-This was a whiteboard question and was not required to submitted afterwards.
-However, I wanted code it.
+This was a whiteboard question and ir was not required to be submitted afterwards.
+However, I wanted code it for practice purposes only